kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 	pair: references and readings; latent variable modelling
 	pair: references and readings; principal component analysis
 	see: PCA; principal component analysis
+	pair: references and readings; projection to latent structures
+	see: PLS; projection to latent structures
+	see: partial least squares; projection to latent structures
+	pair: references and readings; applications of latent variable models

 These readings cover a variety of topics in the area of latent variable methods: